bernhardAxonIvy/doc/source/concepts/adaptive-case-management.rst

 Think about a process where the purchase of an asset must be approved by a line manager.
 The line manager may want to ask the requester to provide more details why the asset is required.
-Therefore he willd add a side task to ask the requester for clarification.
+Therefore he will add a side task to ask the requester for clarification.
 This optional interaction should not be wired into the main approval process as it obfuscates the most used business path.
 But it could be available as an optional side task that the line manager can start and then gets